LuisMBatista/Philosofers/README.md

 # Philosophers Project 🧘‍♂️🍽️

-A fascinating concurrency exercise inspired by the famous **Dining Philosophers Problem**.
+A concurrency exercise inspired by the famous **Dining Philosophers Problem**.
 In this project, each philosopher is represented as a thread, and the simulation ensures synchronization using mutexes to avoid race conditions.

 ---